By

 But most recently there has been some excitement around some of the earlier approaches, thanks to none other than the Ethereum creator himself, Vitalik Buterin.
 Ok, let’s elaborate.

 Last year, the account abstraction discourse centered around EIP-4337, which envisions account abstraction as an extension of the smart wallet concept that has already been well realized in the Web3 space.
 EIP-4337 also proposed adding a higher-level mempool that works with a new object called UserOperations.
-In short, this approach allows for the smart wallet approach to be implemented much more easily.
+The entry point or entrypoint contract is a central smart contract that processes these UserOperations in the ERC-4337 framework, enabling users to interact with the blockchain in new ways.
+In short, this approach allows for the smart wallet approach to be implemented much more easily, supporting multiple transactions in a single transaction, and enabling features like gas abstraction, sponsor gas fees, pay gas fees with alternative tokens, and cover gas fees to optimize gas payments, gas fees, and gas costs.

 EIP-3074 was one of the most promising approaches to achieving account abstraction.
 It was focused on allowing externally owned accounts to delegate control to smart contracts.
 To make this possible, EIP-3074 adds two new opcodes to the Ethereum Virtual Machine - AUTH and AUTHCALL.
 Also, a user who wants to delegate control to a smart contract is required to sign a message with their EOA.
 Using the signed message and the two opcodes, a so called ‘invoker’ smart contract is able to handle transactions for the corresponding EOA.

-EIP-7702 aims to address these issues and make the EIP-3074 use cases work within the EIP-4337 method, which is being implemented under the ErC-4337 standard.
+EIP-7702 aims to address these issues and make the EIP-3074 use cases work within the EIP-4337 method, which is being implemented under the ERC-4337 standard.
 EIP-7702 outlines a way to achieve the same results without needing to add new opcodes, utilizing existing functions instead.
+Importantly, both EIP-7702 and ERC-4337 do not require any changes to the underlying consensus layer protocol of Ethereum, preserving compatibility and security.

 In addition, the code that users would need to sign could be part of the existing ERC-4337 wallet code.
 The authors of the improvement proposal also note note that “the ‘code pathways’ that are used are code pathways that would, in many cases (though perhaps not all), continue to ‘make sense’ in a pure-smart-contract-wallet world”, meaning that the problem of creating two separate code ecosystems can be avoided.